dergigi/dergigi.github.io/collections/bitcoin/_posts/2023-04-02-nostr-swarm-highlights.md

 from an economy built around attention, towards an economy built upon value and insight.

-The orange future now has a [purple hue], and I believe that it will be as bright as ever.
+The orange future now has a [purple hue][nr], and I believe that it will be as bright as ever.
 We just have a lot of building to do.

 ---